Career upgrade: Learn practical AI skills for better jobs and higher pay.

 What is the cost of the Washington CNA exam?

-How do I register for the Washington CNA exam?
+How many times can I retake the Washington written exam?

 What is the difference between NAR and NAC in Washington?